img

 I always knew growing up that I wanted to be a veterinarian; I love animals and science, and often got in trouble for trying to rescue wildlife in distress.
 My parents were not happy when I cut open the dryer-vent to rescue orphaned baby birds.

-I went to the Ontario Veterinary College (OVC) between 2007-2011, during this time I worked as a kennel attendant with Chicopee Hills Animal Hospital.
+attendant at Chicopee Hills Animal Hospital.
 After graduation, I went back home to Toronto and practiced at a small animal clinic for 4.5 years.

 • Dr. Croft

-Dr. Deanne Croft DVM
+Dr. Deanne Croft

 Veterinarian, DVM

-The launch of our new website meant it was time to refresh my bio as well!
 It’s an interesting exercise to reflect back on a career that has spanned 32 years.
 I graduated from the Ontario Veterinary College in 1986 and Dr. Ellie and I opened Chicopee Hills Animal Hospital in February 1997.
 I have come to realize that being a general practitioner and practice owner fulfils 2 different but important roles: it satisfies my enjoyment of puzzles and problem solving and it thwarts any risk of boredom as no 2 days are ever the same!

 As the landscape of veterinary practice changes, as well as our societal understanding of science and facts, it can be challenging to communicate our recommendations effectively and clearly.
 However, that is my ongoing commitment to our clients and our patients.
-It is reflected in our mission and goals and is
+It is reflected in our mission and goals and is at the heart of what we do every day.

 Lastly, I can say without hesitation that after all these years, it is the daily diet of tail wags, purring cuddles as well as the hugs, tears and laughter shared with clients that makes this the best profession in the world.